Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

-If you do not want to do a bioactive setup, we highly recommend a natural substrate with a small particle size to help prevent impaction.
+If you do not want a bioactive setup, we highly recommend a natural substrate with a small particle size to help prevent impaction.

-The best substrate for gargoyle geckos is ReptiSoil since it helps keep up humidity.
-You can also mix up 60% organic topsoil and 40% peat moss to create a DIY substrate option.
+The best substrate for gargoyle geckos is ReptiSoil since it helps keep humidity.
+You can mix up 60% organic topsoil and 40% peat moss to create a DIY substrate option.

 - Never use coconut fiber since it can expand in the stomach.
-Reptile carpet is very bad as well since it can damage your gecko’s toes.
+Reptile carpet is also very bad since it can damage your gecko’s toes.

-- Never use a substrate with a large particle size to help prevent impaction as well.
+- Never use a substrate with a large particle size to help prevent impaction.

-- Pine and cedar beddings are also toxic to reptiles and should never be used.
+- Pine and cedar beddings are toxic to reptiles and should never be used.